RobMeades/ioc-client/README.md

 # Further Optimisations
 ## Providing User Feedback
 The `ioc-client` has a parameter `-p` which will cause it to flash an LED connected to a GPIO line once it is connected and streaming.
 So that the user gets broader feedback, I created [flashyflashy](https://github.com/RobMeades/flashyflashy.git) and called this with the same GPIO as I passed to `ioc-client` but with a slower flash rate to indicate that the Raspberry Pi is alive.
-To make this simpler I created an environment variable `LED` in `/etc/environment` so that everyone can pick up the same GPIO number.
+To make this simpler I created an environment variable `LED` in `/etc/environment` so that everyone can pick up the same GPIO number (so above, where you see the command line option `-p 0` to `ioc-client`, replace it with `-p LED`).
 Install [flashyflashy](https://github.com/RobMeades/flashyflashy.git) and then create a service called something like `/lib/systemd/system/led-on.service` with the following contents:

 ```
 [Unit]